-Output from a data rule can be saved to a customized table, wherein you can specify which rows and columns need to be included.
+Output from a data rule can be saved to a customized table, wherein you can specify which rows and columns must be included.
 On this screen, you can select the columns that you would like to include in the output table.
 The datedeath and datebirth variables are added automatically to the output table and should be visible under Selected output on the right side of the screen.
-On the left side of the screen, click on Columns tab, then find and select the ID, FIRST_NAME and LAST_NAME columns within the list.
-Click on Add to output.
+On the left side of the screen, click Columns, then find and select the ID, FIRST_NAME and LAST_NAME columns within the list.
+Click Add to output.
 The three columns should now be listed under the Selected output on the right.
 Click Next.

 On the next screen, click Next.

 Click Test to test the rule.
 The rule is run on a sample of 100 rows, and the results are displayed on the screen.
-Toward the bottom of the screen, you can click on the Did not meet rule conditions tab, to view the records from the sample that did not satisfy the rule.
-Click on Save to save the data rule.
-(NOTE: It is possible that all 100 records in the sample meet the rule conditions.)
+Toward the bottom of the screen, you can click the Did not meet rule conditions tab to view the records from the sample that did not satisfy the rule.
+Click Save to save the data rule.
+(Note: It is possible that all 100 records in the sample meet the rule conditions.)

-The newly added data rule will be displayed on the Rules tab of the PATIENTS data asset.
+The newly added data rule is displayed on the Rules tab of the PATIENTS data asset.

 Run data rule

-Scroll to the end and click on the overflow menu (the three vertical dots) for the data rule and click Run in the pop-up window.
+Scroll to the end, click the overflow menu (the three vertical dots) for the data rule, and click Run in the menu.

-Click on the Refresh icon to refresh the Run status of the data rule.
-Once the rule has completed running, the Run status will be updated to Successful, and you can see that 27 rows (or 4.61% of the total records) in the PATIENTS data asset have failed the rule.
-Click on the overflow menu icon and click on View run history.
+Click the Refresh icon to refresh the Run status of the data rule.
+After the rule has completed running, the Run status is updated to Successful, and you see that the percentage and number of rows in the PATIENTS data asset have failed the rule.
+Click the overflow menu icon, then click View run history.

-The 27 records that failed the rule will be displayed on the screen.
+The 27 records that failed the rule are displayed on the screen.
 You can see that the Date of Death for these records is not on or after the Date of Birth.
-You can click on the Download button to export the failed records to your local machine.
+You can click the Download button to export the failed records to your local machine.
 You can specify which delimiter to use and whether the column headers should be included.
-You can also provide a start index and the number of rows starting at that index to export.
-Finally, click on PATIENTS in the breadcrumbs at the top of the screen to go back to the PATIENTS data asset.
+You also can provide a start index and the number of rows starting at that index to export.
+Finally, click PATIENTS in the breadcrumb at the top of the screen to go back to the PATIENTS data asset.